 World politics has turned into a TV Soap the last few years, on all continents based on what I hear from friends and family abroad.
 No surprise that this in turn has led to some pretty heated "debates" on my Facebook wall and in my emails.
 I'm not one for sitting quiet if I think something is wrong or if I think something else is a great move forward.

 Am I Left?
 I will admit that a lot of the Left parties have policies I agree with, but then again... there's a lot they stand for that I don't agree with.
 I've never voted for the classic Left party of Britain: Labour.
 I doubt I ever would.
 But I most certainly would NEVER vote Tory Right either.
+It's Green for me first and foremost.
+No point in a vote without a healthy world to cast it in.

 So what are the things I'm saying and/or standing up for that have led so many of my friends (and even some family) to think of me as being a Lefty?
 I had to stop and think about that this morning, since it's been bothering me for weeks.